edinburgh-napier/set09121/lectures/lecture6.md

 # Basics of Object-orientation in C++

-- You'll have seen plenty of this in the Labs already <!-- .element: class="fragment" -->
+- You'll will see plenty of this in the labs <!-- .element: class="fragment" -->
-- Now we are going to talk about what some of that means <!-- .element: class="fragment" -->
+- Here we are going to talk about what some of that means <!-- .element: class="fragment" -->

 ---